adisomani2003/adisomani2003/README.md

 ####  Computer Science undergrad at BITS Pilani

 - 🔭 I’m currently working on Ball Tracking on a Tennis Court
+- 👨🏻‍💻 Upcoming Data Scientist at Microsoft
-- 🌱 I’m currently exploring various ML and DL domains especially their applications in Sports and Medicine
+- 🌱 I’m currently exploring various ML and DL domains especially their applications in Sports and Ranking
 - 👯 I’m looking to collaborate on anything related to Sports or ML
-- 💬 Ask me about ML in Sports
 - 📫 How to reach me: Email: adityasomani2003@gmail.com
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: You can never touch anything, all you feel are repulsions betweem electrons.
+- ⚡ Fun fact: You can never touch anything, all you feel are repulsions between electrons.
 So technically, you are levitating!